-The quantum computers can range from pilots and experimental systems to prototypes and operational systems.
-There is no restriction on the type of quantum computer to be included in the proposal.
-However, proposals should clearly identify the technical features of the targeted quantum computer including the quantum processing unit (qubits, entanglement capability, control etc.) and the integration (type interface, interconnection, software stack etc.) between the quantum computer/simulator and the rest of the HPC infrastructure.
-The quantum computers should have at least 10 qubits, with an average of 2-qubit gate error rate of less than 1%, or equivalently with a 2-qubit gate fidelity at least above 99%, and allow for a maximum circuit depth and number of entangled qubits by the installation date.
-The quantum computers should integrate EU technologies and uptake research outputs emanating from Quantum Flagship projects or from national research programmes of the EuroHPC Participating States.
+The digital, gate-based quantum computers and the digital/analogue simulators can range from pilots to prototypes and operational systems.
+There is no restriction on the technology of the quantum computer to be included in the proposal.
+However, proposals should clearly identify the technical features of the targeted quantum computer including the quantum processing unit (qubits, entanglement capability, control etc.) and the integration (type interface, interconnection, software stack etc.) between the quantum computer and the rest of the HPC infrastructure.
+The quantum computers must have at least 10 physical qubits, with an average of 2-qubit gate error rate of less than 1%, or equivalently with a 2-qubit gate fidelity at least above 99% and qubit read-out fidelities of at least 95% allowing for a maximum circuit depth and number of entangled qubits by the installation date.
+The QCS systems should integrate EU technologies and uptake research outputs emanating from Quantum Flagship projects or from national research programmes of the EuroHPC Participating States.
 Applications to the call for expression of interest should clearly identify the technical features of the targeted quantum computer, including the quantum processing unit (qubits / individual quantum units, entanglement capability, control etc.) and the integration (type interface, interconnection, software stack etc.) between the quantum computer and the rest of the EuroHPC infrastructure.

-Therefore, the application to the call for expression of interest should include the request for a grant to cover the integration of the quantum computer with the supercomputer of the hosting entity, including the necessary developments of quantum hardware and the software stack.
-The grant for the integration of the EuroHPC quantum computers awarded to hosting entities should achieve the objective of a standardised application programming interface for software libraries and applications which is independent of the quantum computing technology.
+Therefore, the application to the call for expression of interest should include the request for a grant to cover the integration of the QCS system with the supercomputer of the hosting entity, including the necessary developments of quantum hardware and the software stack.
+The grant for the integration of the EuroHPC quantum computers or simulators awarded to hosting entities should achieve the objective of a standardised application programming interface for software libraries and applications which is independent of the quantum computing technology.
 This will require coordination and collaboration with the proposals selected in call EUROHPC-2022-CEI-QC-01.
 Moreover, proposals should build on or seek collaboration with existing projects and develop synergies with other relevant European, national or regional initiatives, funding programmes and platforms.

-The application should also explain how access to the quantum computer integrated in the HPC system of the hosting entity will be implemented in agreement with the EuroHPC JU Access Policy.
-This is of particular importance for applications from entities where the ownership of the HPC system and the quantum computer will be different and the EuroHPC JU does not own HPC resources.
+The application should also explain how access to the QCS system integrated in the HPC system of the hosting entity will be implemented in agreement with the EuroHPC JU Access Policy.
+This is of particular importance for applications from entities where the ownership of the HPC system and the QCS system will be different and the EuroHPC JU does not own HPC resources.

 The selected hosting entities should ensure to the extent possible cooperation with complementary projects launched, notably in the area of the EuroHPC-2020-01-b: "Pilot on quantum simulator and EUROHPC-2022-CEI-QC-01.
 Successful applicants", should establish from the beginning of this cooperation appropriate IP exploitation agreements.
-They should also contribute to spreading excellence across Europe, notably through the involvement of participants from EuroHPC Participating States currently developing their HPC/quantum infrastructure, and incorporating results emanating from the Quantum Flagship projects or national research programmes of the EuroHPC Participating States.
+They should also contribute to spreading excellence across Europe, notably through the involvement of participants from EuroHPC

+Participating States currently developing their HPC/quantum infrastructure, and incorporating results emanating from the Quantum Flagship projects or national research programmes of the EuroHPC Participating States.